Professional Bowlers Association: 20th century

 By the 1980s, True Value pledged $100,000 to any roller of a perfect game on national television (increased to a $200,000 sum during its own True Value Open).
 Prior to this, the PBA would award a televised 300 game with $10,000 and, in some seasons, a new Ford or Mercury automobile.
 In addition, in the early 1990s the Miller Brewing Company offered $1 million to any bowler who could win all three of its sponsored tournaments in a given season.

 As television exposure increased for the PBA, it spun off a PBA Senior Tour in 1981, with Bill Beach winning the first seniors' championship that year.
 Having been renamed the PBA50 Tour in 2013, the senior bowling tour continues to the present day.

+From 1984 to 1991, NBC Sports aired the PBA fall tour events.

 In 1986, a group of professional bowlers who were dissatisfied with PBA management formed the Touring Pro Bowlers (TPB) group.
 After meeting resistance, the TPB took on the PBA in an antitrust suit.
 Though settled out of court, the lawsuit did serious financial damage to the PBA.

+By the late 1990s, television audiences for the PBA Tour had waned in the wake of cable television's explosion and the variety of sports viewing choices now offered, particularly college football on Saturday afternoons.
+The Professional Bowlers Tour ended its 36-year run on ABC with a final broadcast on June 21, 1997.
+CBS and Fox Sports Net would carry PBA events until ESPN gained exclusive broadcast rights in 2001.

 Elias continued to be involved in the PBA until his death in 1998.